-Australia’s Para-swimmers are toasting Commonwealth silver and bronze on day one of competition, with Rio 2016 Paralympians Liam Schluter and Daniel Fox both finishing the S14 200m freestyle with placings on the podium.
+Australia’s Para-swimmers are toasting Commonwealth Games silver and bronze on day one of competition, with 2016 Paralympians Liam Schluter and Daniel Fox both finishing the men’s 200m freestyle S14 with placings on the podium.

-While Fox was front and centre, as the defending champion from Glasgow 2014 and the number one qualifier at that morning’s heat, it was England’s Thomas Hamer, who surged forward to gold in a world record time of 1:55.88.
-He was closely followed by Schluter (1:56.23) and Fox nearly two seconds behind at 1:58.26.
+As the defending champion from the 2014 Commonwealth Games and the number one qualifier from that morning’s heat, it was England’s Thomas Hamer who surged forward to gold in a world record time of 1:55.88.
+He was closely followed by Schluter (1:56.23), and Fox, nearly two seconds behind in 1:58.26.

-Although Fox stepped down two places from the last Commonwealth Games, he too was pleased with his finish, after a training overhaul that took place following the Rio Games.
+Although Fox stepped down two places from the last Commonwealth Games, he was also pleased with his finish, after a training overhaul that took place following the Rio 2016 Paralympic Games.

-Just as thrilled with his bronze medal win, Fox was thrilled to be performing in front of a home crowd as well as his entire family.
+Equally thrilling for Fox was the opportunity to perform in front of a home crowd, as well as his entire family.

 “The whole of Team Fox is out there.
 There’s about 30 or 40 of them out there, all wearing the same shirt.
 It’s amazing just walking out and hearing the crowd and hearing them scream.
 It gets you going.”

-In other results for the evening, teenage Para-swimming sensation Tiffany Thomas Kane placed fourth in the S7 50m freestyle.
+In other results from the evening, teenage Para-swimming sensation Tiffany Thomas Kane finished fourth in the women’s 50m freestyle S7.

-The Commonwealth Games Swimming competition will continue this evening, with Paralympic champion Ellie Cole taking to the pool for the S9 100m backstroke, along with fellow Australians Ashleigh McConnell and Madeleine Scott.
+Para-swimming competition will continue this evening with Paralympic champion Ellie Cole taking to the pool for the women’s 100m backstroke S9, along with fellow Australians Ashleigh McConnell and Madeleine Scott.

 By APC Media